 Make sure your particular product or service suits the needs of your prospect.
 Even if you could proverbially “sell salt to the sea,” you have to speak to your prospects’ needs.
 Research their industry.
 Find out what pain points they experience and how your product or service can solve that pain.

 This aspect of ANUM works in two ways.
 First, you need to respond to the company’s requests for information or proposals in a timely fashion.
 But you should also follow company news (blogs, press releases, social platforms, etc.) to understand the urgent needs this company might be experiencing.
-For example, if the company just announced that they will expand its workforce by 200 employees over the next year, you want to think about how your product/service can alleviate the common pain points of scaling a company.
+For example, if the company just announced that it will expand its workforce by 200 employees over the next year, you want to think about how your product/service can alleviate the common pain points of scaling a company.

 Obviously, one of your biggest concerns should be where your prospects will get the funds to pay for your product/service.
 Where’s the money, Lebowski?
 Maybe you’ve seen interest from a new startup that just received some seed money or an established company that is interested in growth while actualizing an ROI with your product.
 Bottom line?
 Before you finalize a prospect, make sure they have the money to spend.